george-probably/probably.blog/Weblog/Posts/2023/03/10 - The Passwordless Future.md

 ## The Passwordless Future

 Let's be honest: Passwords suck.
+No one likes trying to remember lots of unique ones, so everyone using the same crappy one on every site they visit.